cc-cruz/UnifiedSmartHome/app-submission-steps.md

 *   **P0: Core Multi-Tenancy Implementation (iOS & Backend)**
     *   Goal: Users can log in, and the app correctly scopes their access to devices based on a Portfolio -> Property -> Unit hierarchy.
-*   **P1: "$1 Compliance Pack" In-App Purchase (iOS & Backend Stub)**
+*   **P1: "$1 Compliance Pack" In-App Purchase (iOS & Backend Implementation)**
-    *   Goal: Users can purchase a "Compliance Pack" add-on via IAP.
-The app recognizes the purchase.
-Actual feature can be minimal for now.
+    *   Goal: Users can purchase a "Compliance Pack" add-on via standard Apple In-App Purchase.
+The app recognizes the purchase, and a placeholder for the feature is visible.
+The actual detailed compliance report generation can be a future enhancement.
 *   **P2: Critical Fixes & Testing for Multi-Tenancy**
     *   Goal: Ensure existing device listing, control, and user management features work correctly with the new multi-tenancy model.